Description of The United States of America Vietnam War Commemoration Flag:

 The seal’s blue background is the same color as the canton in the United States Flag.
 When placed next to the flags of World War II and the Korean War Commemoration Flags, the Vietnam War Commemoration Flag will signify the Vietnam Veterans taking their rightful place among generations of U.S. veterans

 * The United States of America Vietnam War Commemoration commemorative flag is not for sale at this time.
 Organizations that become Commemorative Partners are eligible to receive the commemorative flag.
-Organizations interested in becoming Commemorative Partners should click here.
+Organizations interested in becoming Commemorative Partners should review the Commemorative Partner Program page.